PrunaAI/pruna/docs/user_manual/evaluate.rst

 Metric Call Types
 ~~~~~~~~~~~~~~~~~

-Stateful metrics can generally be evaluated in single-model and pariwise modes.
+Stateful metrics can generally be evaluated in single-model and pairwise modes.
 Single-mode allows to compare a mode against ground-truth data, while pairwise mode allows to compare the fidelity of model against another model.

 - **Single-Model mode**: Each evaluation produces independent scores for the model being evaluated.
 IQA metrics are only supported in single-model mode.